rituraj-sys/Text-preprocessing/README.md

 # Text-preprocessing
-Preprocessing of text data using step by step using NLP libraries NLTK, Spacy etc
+Preprocessing of text data step by step using NLP libraries NLTK, Spacy etc